th-herve/dotfiles/private_dot_config/nvim/doc/keybind.md

 | :5,10s/old/new/g | replace from line 5 to 10 (inclusive)        |
 | /text            | search for text                              |

+> add bufdo to apply to all buffer

 ## spell check

 | key     | action               |